davidkreitmeir/synthReturn/README.md

 print(res.boot)
 ```

 3. We make use of the parallelization of `synthRetrun` by setting `ncores = NULL`.
 The default `ncores = NULL` uses all available cores.
 In addition, we provide the option `static_scheduling` to set the scheduling type, where `TRUE` (default) implies static scheduling, and `FALSE` dynamic scheduling.
-Note that the scheduling choice has no effect on Windows machines and when `ncores = 1`.
+Note that the scheduling choice has no effect when `ncores = 1` and in `inference = "permutation"` estimations on Windows machines.

 ```
 set.seed(123) # set random seed